riffcc/alpha-upload-toolkit/README.md

 ## Linux
 Start by changing "replacemewithyourkey" with your announce key.
 You can find it on the Upload page!
 Then create ~/processing and ~/processing2.

 Make sure you have a recent version of mktorrent installed.
+Then copy mktorrent.sh to ~ and make it executable.

 create-everything.sh can be used for creating massive amounts of torrents from anything stored in folders.